kolanowskim/Inventory-data-collector/README.md

 # Inventory-data-collector

+## General Information
-I've created this script for inventory in my company.
+- I've created this script for inventory in my company.
 I was receiving data from each computer like these in "Data" directory.
 I was responsible for collect all data from all computers in a specific format to one excel.
+- Script has been written in Perl

+## Setup
 1. To run this script - dataCollector.pl you need to insall Excel::Writer::XLSX library.
 2. Then you can ran it by terminal.
 By command - perl dataCollector.pl (You must indicate a location or be in the same location).
 4. Data is being saved into perl.xlsx

+## Usage

 An example of the data the script works on:<br/>
 Computer model;MacBookPro16,3<br/>